sebnitu/BaseWeb/docs/get-started/index.md

 ## BaseWeb Source

-When downloading BaseWeb's source directory, you'll get all precompiled SCSS files and a JavaScript directory with utility and component scripts.
+When downloading BaseWeb's source directory, you'll get all precompiled SCSS files and a JavaScript files with utility and component scripts.

 <div class="widget fill">
   {% include content-list-files.html %}